Why we love it

 Bali-Komodo or Komodo-Bali: 10 nights-trips going to the above dive sites and some sites of Moyo, Satonda and Sangeang islands

 Komodo and Bima: 10 nights-trips going to the dive sites of the 8 nights program, and also to dive sites at Banta & Sangeang islands, and Bima

 For trips to Raja Ampat, Maumere, Ambon, Alor, Forgotten Islands & Banda, contact us!

 Dive sites may change according to local conditions

-- Winner of the 2019 Dive Travel Awards by Dive Magazine in the “Best liveaboard” category
+- Winner of the 2021 and 2019 Dive Travel Awards by Dive Magazine in the “Best liveaboard” category

 - Cruise directors with over 10 years of experience in Indonesia

 - Courses available on board: from Discover Scuba Diving to Divemaster